foambubble/foam/docs/foam-core.md

   - Title, headings, lists, paragraphs, images, links, data.
   - This can power advanced search features (e.g. showing entire context of paragraph in back links, find all documents)

+Ideally, `foam-core` will be generic enough that in can be used by third parties to build their own tools that operate on markdown directories.

 ## Technical requirements